Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: Abstract

 \section{Abstract}

-We introduce a finance \& accounting benchmark (\textsc{Finch}) for evaluating AI agents on real-world, enterprise-grade professional workflows---interleaving data entry, structuring, formatting, web search, cross-file retrieval, calculation, modeling, validation, translation, visualization, and reporting. \textsc{Finch} is sourced from authentic enterprise workspaces at Enron (15,000 spreadsheets and 500,000 emails from 150 employees) and other financial institutions, preserving in-the-wild messiness across multimodal artifacts (text, tables, formulas, charts, code, and images) and spanning diverse domains such as budgeting, trading, and asset management.
+We introduce FinWorkBench (a.k.a. \textsc{Finch}) for evaluating agents on real-world, enterprise-grade finance and accounting workflows---interleaving data entry, structuring, formatting, web search, cross-file retrieval, calculation, modeling, validation, translation, visualization, and reporting. \textsc{Finch} is sourced from authentic enterprise workspaces from Enron (15,000 files and 500,000 emails) and across various financial institutions, covering the period 2000--2025, preserving the in-the-wild messiness of multimodal artifacts such as tables and charts, across diverse domains including budgeting, trading, and asset management.

-We propose a workflow construction process that combines LLM-assisted discovery with expert annotation: (1) LLM-assisted, expert-verified derivation of workflows from real-world email threads and version histories of spreadsheet files, and (2) meticulous expert annotation for workflows, requiring over 700 hours of domain-expert effort.
-This yields 172 composite workflows with 384 tasks, involving 1,710 spreadsheets with 27 million cells, along with PDFs and other artifacts, capturing the intrinsically messy, long-horizon, knowledge-intensive, and collaborative nature of real-world enterprise work.
+We propose a workflow construction process that combines LLM-assisted mining of workflows from authentic enterprise environments with expert annotation: (1) LLM-assisted, expert-verified derivation of workflows from real-world email threads and version histories of spreadsheet files, and (2) meticulous annotation for workflows, requiring over 700 hours of expert effort.
+This yields 172 composite workflows with 384 tasks, involving 1,710 spreadsheets with 27 million cells, along with PDFs and other artifacts, capturing the intrinsically messy, long-horizon, knowledge-intensive, and collaborative nature of enterprise work.

-We conduct both human and automated evaluations of frontier AI systems including GPT 5.1, Claude Sonnet 4.5, Gemini 3 Pro, Grok 4, and Qwen 3 Max, and GPT 5.1 Pro spends 48 hours in total yet passes only 38.4\% of workflows, while Claude Sonnet 4.5 passes just 25.0\%.
+We conduct both human and automated evaluations of frontier AI systems, including GPT~5.1, Claude Sonnet/Opus~4.5, Gemini~3~Pro, Grok~4, and Qwen~3~Max.
+GPT~5.1~Pro spends an average of 16.8 minutes per workflow yet passes only 38.4\% of workflows.
 Comprehensive case studies further surface the challenges that real-world enterprise workflows pose for AI agents.